 Why is chapter 4 here?
 Chip explained it’s included to show us our suffering now is worth it!
 You are a priest in a kingdom to serve your God.

 Whatever you’re called to suffer, it’s worth it.
 It’s so hard to grasp this in our comfort-driven culture.
 We have so much, and the lure of stuff around us makes it difficult for us.
-We need to humble ourselves and realize these things can’t deliver, even if in the moment it feels like it does.
+So we need to humble ourselves and realize these things can’t deliver, even if in the moment it feels like it does.
 We need to come to Jesus with humble, broken, contrite hearts.

 - Lion of Judah: the rightful king (heir to the throne).